Editorial note: an earlier version of this post first appeared on September 17, 2012. It was updated on October 9, 2020.

 Chin augmentation, nose and earlobe re-contouring may better served with a traditional needle.
 A Tri-Site Bolus technique for upper cheek enhancement is another example where needles may be more suitable.
 However, when it comes to marionette lines, nasolabial folds and temples, using a cannula can be very effective.

 The determinant of whether to use a cannula or needle can also depend on the specifics surrounding your case, and the results you want to achieve.
-In general, it is best to choose a doctor who can offer both methods.
+In general, it is best to choose a doctor or nurse who can offer both methods.
 This will avoid you having to guess whether or not they are using the best technique for your case.
 If they have the right skills, they will be able to make better judgement calls, regardless of the technique that is usually used in a certain context.

 Using cannulas vs. needles for dermal fillers is not the only qualifier to seek in an injector!